c3d/recorder/README.md

 comma-separated list of names of *exported channels*.
 Data from exported channels is made available to an external application, e.g. for real-time display using the `recorder_scope` application.
+Note that functions returning channel metadata strings (name, description, unit) return pointers into the shared-memory mapping.
+Those pointers become invalid if the mapping is resized or recreated (for example when new channels are added), so copy them if you need to retain them.

 For example, consider the following `RECORD` statement, taken from the `recorder_test.c` example: